Fill out some basic information and one of our Licensed Sales Agents/Producers will contact you.

-Health-care legislation passed in 2010 gradually closes the prescription drug coverage gap.
+Health-care legislation passed in 2010 gradually closes the prescription drug coverage gap, also called the "donut hole."
 In 2017, if you have spending in the coverage gap, you'll receive a 60 percent discount on covered brand-name drugs, and a 49 percent discount on covered generic drugs.
 Other changes will take effect in future years.

 Extra help with Medicare drug plan costs is available to people who have limited income and resources.
 Medicare will pay all or most of the drug plan costs of those who qualify for help.

 Medicare prescription drug coverage is available in two ways: